gizatt/drake_periscope_tutorial/README.md

 You'll have to install Drake (from binaries or source, your choice) following the instructions on the Drake website, or in [this guide](https://docs.google.com/document/d/16gUlJtwtPeNNLs7vk6IbuXXYKyJTdhoEt8BnXbWg52Y/edit?usp=sharing).

-You'll also need to use [jupyter](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) to view the notebook (.ipynb) files, and [meshcat-python](https://github.com/rdeits/meshcat-python) to view the 3D visualizations in some of the examples.
+You'll also need to use [jupyter](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) to view the notebook (.ipynb) files, [graphviz](https://pypi.org/project/graphviz/), and [meshcat-python](https://github.com/rdeits/meshcat-python) to view the 3D visualizations in some of the examples.
 You can install both with

 ```
-pip install jupyter meshcat
+pip install jupyter graphviz meshcat
 ```

 ## USE